cowalla/mediator/readme.md

 # MEDIATOR
 A meta client that makes interracting with several exchanges painless.
 Mediator knows how to interract with these exchanges so you don't have to.

+WARNING: this software is not maintained and anyone who uses it for an actual purpose is an idiot.
+If you use it (which you shouldn't), it should go without saying that I take no responsibility for what happens to you.

 ### Getting started